brightsole/bg-sushi-go/README.md

   1. Scoring algorithm is **fully random.** not ideal
   2. Players unable to activate specials that have been previously played
   3. players with different AI unable to be passed in to the `setup` function
-  4. Evaluating score is not done
-      1. include `special` scoring
-  5. Evaluating `play`
+  4. Evaluating `play`
       1. keep props passing shape upgrades from `value`
+      1. maki
-      2. specials
+      1. specials
+      1. nigiri _(wasabi interaction)_

   ### TESTS TO DO:
   1. appetizers
-      1. misoSoup
-      1. dumpling
+      1. eel
       1. tofu
+      1. tempura
       1. sashimi
-      1. eel
+      1. dumpling
-      1. tempura
+      1. misoSoup

   2. dessert
       1. setup
+      1. fruit
+      1. pudding
       1. greenTeaIceCream
-      1. pudding
-      1. fruit

   4. special
+      1. menu
+      1. spoon
-      1. specialOrder
+      1. wasabi
       1. chopsticks
       1. takeoutBox
-      1. soySauce
-      1. wasabi
-      1. spoon
-      1. menu
-      1. tea
+      1. specialOrder

 </details>
 <br/>